Notary Public: Duties, Jobs & How to Define Notaries

 But what exactly is a notary public?
-What do they do, and how can you become one?
-I’ve got the answers you need to define notaries once and for all.
+What do they do, and how can one become one?
+The answers are here to define notaries once and for all.

 What is a Notary Public?